monnetproject/clesa/README.md

 It can be used for finding textual similarity across the language e.g. it can be applied for context disambiguation in machine translation (http://oa.upm.es/14474/1/07.UsingCLESAforOntologyTranslation.pdf).
-It takes two texts (with lang codes) and returns a score between 0 and 1 showing the semantic relatedness between the texts.
+It takes two texts (with lang codes) as input and returns a score between 0 and 1 showing the semantic relatedness between the texts.

 This implementation requires a Lucene index having atleast following two fields signifying the topic and the topic content.
 The actual field names can be configured via config file.